OP-TEE/optee_os/documentation/extensions/crypto_hkdf.md

 OP-TEE implements the *HMAC-based Extract-and-Expand Key Derivation Function (HKDF)* specified in [RFC 5869](http://tools.ietf.org/html/rfc5869).
-This file documents the extensions to the *GlobalPlatform TEE Internal API Specification v1.0* that were implemented to support this algorithm.
+This file documents the extensions to the *GlobalPlatform TEE Internal Core API Specification v1.1* that were implemented to support this algorithm.
 Trusted Applications should include `<tee_api_defines_extensions.h>` to import the definitions.